Working Farms Transform for Halloween

 My son was a few months old, so really, it made no difference to him.
 I just had this vision of a real pumpkin patch.
-How I thought they were going to transplant that into the middle of the city, I’m not sure what I was expecting at a lot in the city, but it was definitely disappointing.
+I’m not sure what I was expecting at a lot in the city, but it was definitely disappointing.

 The pumpkin patch is open daily from 9 a.m. – 6 p.m.
-Admission is $2 per person and many of the activities are at a separate fee.
-A few notes – there is no public drinking water, so be sure to bring your own water bottles and food options are limited, so either pack a picnic or plan your trip before or after lunch – especially if you have picky eaters.
+Admission is $3 per person and many of the activities are an additional fee.
+A few notes – there is no public drinking water, so be sure to bring your own water bottles.
+Food options are limited, so either pack a picnic or plan your trip before or after lunch – especially if you have picky eaters.

 Tanaka Farms can get really crowded the closer it gets to Halloween, so I recommend visiting earlier in the month, or late in the day.

 If you can’t make it during the Halloween season, you should definitely consider a trip to Tanaka Farms at another time.
 From March through June, they offer Strawberry tours where you can pick strawberries straight from the patch, as well as try a variety of their farm fresh produce straight from the vine.
 You can also take a Watermelon Tour in July and August.

 If you are going to Tanaka Farms, be sure to bring your shopping bags because you’ll want to shop for produce at their produce stand.
 They also offer a CSA (Community Supported Agriculture) with pick up locations throughout Orange County and Los Angeles county.
 Fresh produce straight from the farm.
 Win.
 Win.

 The first time we went to Underwood Farms, we went with several families from my son’s preschool and there was so much to do that all of the kids, from 2 – 8 years old had a blast.
 We have since been back a few times, including a visit for a birthday party, which was a blast!